 - Avocado, green onion, cilantro, vegan shredded cheese, vegan sour cream

-- Meanwhile, finely chop the chipotle: handling the chile carefully, gently scrape the seeds away with the back of your knife to remove them.
-Then mince the chile.
+- Meanwhile, prepare the chipotle: handling the chile carefully, gently scrape the seeds away with the back of your knife to remove them.
+Then finely mince the chile.
 (When finished, avoid touching your face and wash your hands very well.
 I try to avoid all contact with the chile, using a fork to help maneuver it.)

-- Add garlic, chili powder, and cumin to the stockpot.
-Stir, and cook 1 minute.
+- Add minced garlic, chili powder, and cumin to the stockpot.
+Stir and cook 1 minute.

-- Add tomatoes with juice, 2 1/2 cups vegetable broth, minced chipotle, and 2 tsp. adobo sauce (avoiding seeds).
+- Add tomatoes, vegetable broth, minced chipotle, and 2 tsp. adobo sauce (avoiding seeds).

 - Rinse and drain black beans and quinoa.
 Add to pot.